kubeshop/setup-testkube/README.md

 ## Inputs

-Besides common inputs, there are some different for kubectl and Cloud connection.
+Besides common inputs, there are some different for kubectl and Pro connection.

 ### Common